ThomasBurgess2000/UniversityDirectoryScraperV2/README.md

 # UniversityDirectoryScraperV2
 UniversityDirectoryScraper rewritten and expanded with Selenium.
+Includes facial recognition.

 This script contains a lot of functionality, albeit with some of it obscured due to an agreement with the university IT department.